 Our governing board is elected each January and serves terms of one year.

-Quentin Rund, President
+Quentin Rund, Past President

 Quentin runs a local business and has been involved in community theatre (in Villa Grove) for a long time.
 His stage experience includes: Aunt Tilly Goes to Town, Oklahoma, Li'l Abner, and South Pacific.
 He brings organizational skills to the board and helps to grow membership.
 "It's a great way to give back to a great community."